Compare 100+ Gamification Platforms

 Engagement.
 In many ways, it’s the mechanism that makes business tick.

 By harnessing the entertaining aspects of games, gamification technology offers organizations a solution to their engagement problems.
-In many of its initial applications, gamification has had impressive results, leading global organizations such as IBM, Deloitte, and NBC to use gamification in either their marketing campaigns or workplace.
-Although some of the initial hype about gamification has diminished, the market is still growing.
+In many of its initial applications, gamification has had impressive results, leading global organizations such as IBM, Deloitte, and NBC to use gamification in their marketing campaigns and workplaces, and even acquiring gamification startups to permanently integrate the technology into their software and business models.

 - Performance Management: This HR software helps managers and teams better understand an employee’s job responsibilities, track job-related goals and metrics, and measure improvement.
 Gamified elements might be involved to track employee progress and increase engagement.

 - Learning Management Systems: This software gives companies a platform to build, track, and improve employee and customer training modules through an online web portal.
 Gamified learning is often built into these systems to increase engagement and drive user outcomes.